Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 The result is subject to lots of factors and may differ in another machine and/or randomness.

+See next section to reproduce all of them!

 | Routing Algorithm | 10 Servers / 10 Clients | 15 Servers / 15 Clients | 20 Servers / 20 Clients | 25 Servers / 25 Clients |
 | ----------------- | ----------------------- | ----------------------- | :---------------------: | :---------------------: |
 | 8-Non-overlapping | 38.68  Mbps (↑13.2%)    | 32.7  Mbps (↑8.6%)      |   29.75 Mbps (↑19.1%)   |   25.35 Mbps (↑16.0%)   |